 In addition to these general comparisons of survey results, project collaborators compared the estimated effects of habitat on seabird abundance using the boat and digital video aerial datasets.
-Chapter 18 presents a preliminary analysis of data from four seabird groups (terns, gannets, loons, and alcids), in which remotely-collected environmental data were incorporated into the models.
-Boat data were analyzed similarly to other chapters (Chapters 11-12), but focused on single species rather than seabird communities; aerial data were analyzed similarly to the approach used for sea turtles in Chapter 15, but utilizing Generalized Linear Models (GLMs) rather than Generalized Additive Models (GAMs).
-Slightly different formulations of models were used than in these other chapters to facilitate comparison between the two survey approaches.
+Chapter 13 presents an analysis of data from four seabird groups (terns, gannets, loons, and alcids), in which remotely-collected environmental data were incorporated into the models.
+Data were analyzed similarly to Chapters 9 and 12, but with slightly different formulations of models to facilitate comparison between the two survey approaches.
 Results were compared to determine if the two sampling methods detected similar patterns in seabird abundance, with the goal of determining how best to combine boat and digital aerial survey data for a joint analysis.
 Boat vs. aerial survey data did indicate some differences in species-habitat relationships, which suggested that joint modeling approaches that incorporated both sources of data could prove fruitful for describing species distributions, relative abundance, and habitat use throughout the study area.